LCR1

 Gene Description

 LCR1 (Low-molecular-weight cysteine-rich protein 1) is a small secreted defensin-like peptide belonging to the DEFL family in Arabidopsis thaliana.
 The mature protein (~65 amino acids after signal peptide cleavage) contains eight conserved cysteines forming four disulfide bonds characteristic of plant defensins.
 LCR1 is specifically expressed in flower buds and not detected in stems, roots, or rosette leaves (PMID:11437247).
-Within the LCR family, LCR1 clusters with "PCP-like" (pollen coat protein-like) members, suggesting a role at the pollen-stigma interface during pollination rather than in antimicrobial defense.
-While the broader DEFL family includes proteins with antimicrobial activity (PDF1.1/PDF1.2), no direct experimental evidence exists for antimicrobial activity of LCR1 specifically.
-The most parsimonious hypothesis is that LCR1 functions as a secreted cysteine-rich ligand involved in reproductive signaling at the pollen-stigma interface (file:ARATH/LCR1/LCR1-deep-research-falcon.md).
+Within the LCR family, LCR1 clusters with "PCP-like" (pollen coat protein-like) members, suggesting a possible role at the reproductive interface rather than in antimicrobial defense.
+While the broader DEFL family includes proteins with antimicrobial activity (PDF1.1/PDF1.2), no direct experimental evidence exists for antimicrobial activity, pollination function, or a specific biological process for LCR1 itself.
+The current evidence supports secretion and flower-bud expression; a pollen-stigma signaling role remains a hypothesis (file:ARATH/LCR1/LCR1-deep-research-falcon.md).

 Existing Annotations Review